Discover The Best Places To Travel With A Nut Allergy

 Our family is from Canada, but we love to travel and have been to Spain, Ireland, UK, France, Italy, Mexico, the Bahamas, all over the US (including Disney World and Disneyland), and all over Canada; all before our kids were teens.

-If you want to know everything we’ve learned, I’ve put it all into a Travel Planning Pack Printable and Workshop so you can confidently travel with allergies too.
-Learn more about this powerful tool here.
+If you want to know everything we’ve learned, I’ve put it all into a Travel Planning Pack Printable that’s included in the Food Allergy Travel Workshop so you can confidently travel with allergies too.

 I’ve helped thousands of food allergy mamas and families travel with food allergies, but I also help with other lifestyle issues like navigating school and even getting over the fear of trying new foods.